canopas/animated_reorderable_list/README.md

 A Flutter Reorderable Animated List with simple implementation and smooth transition.

 ## Features
-- Smooth animations when adding and removing items from the list.
+[x] Smooth animations when adding and removing items from the list.
-- List and Grid support.
+[x] List and Grid support.
-- Easily customize animation styles and duration to Flutter list.
+[x] Easily customize animation styles and duration to Flutter list.
+[ ] Drag and Drop support

 ## Demo